thank you for visiting! If you are reading this, I probably contacted you online to ask for a donation or sponsorship for

 We will also provide a project report, including financial data and results.

 Before deciding, please feel free to check Colors Association online.
 On our main website, you can find information from our activities and projects since 2008.
-On the Romanian versions, we also have the blog (use the translator) and the annual reports.
+On the Romanian version, we also have the blog (use the translator) and the annual reports.
 On facebook, you can find our photos, that we are very proud of.

 Please read and/or try my recipes from Disaster in the Kitchen, it will help you better understand our principles – you can find all the photos on instagram.
 The Romanian version is updated to my latest attempts of burning and destroying some really good food. 🙂 You can also find my CV on linkedin.